Language-Research-Technology/ldaca-website/content/index.md

   {
     title: 'Analyse language at scale',
     image: '/images/how-we-can-help/Analyse.png',
     description: 'Step-by-step guides and tools for analysing large amounts of language data.
-Find text analytics tools produced by the Language Technology and Data Analysis Laboratory (LADAL), such as their Topic Modelling tool, and more tools including the ATAP Quotation Tool.',
+Find text analytics tools produced by the Language Technology and Data Analysis Laboratory (LADAL) and more tools such as the ATAP Quotation Tool.',
     link: '/working-with-data/process-analyse/'
   }
 ]"